ArcasProject/Arcas/docs/index.rst

-Welcome to Arcas's documentation!
+Welcome to Arcas' documentation!
 =================================
+Arcas is Python library which allow users to collect academic articles' metadata.

-A large number of scholarly databases and collections offer some form of API access.
+Nowdays a large number of scholarly databases and collections offer some form of API access.
 An API is an online tool to access data straight from the databases.

-Arcas is python tool designed to help communicate/ping various of these APIs.
+Arcas is a tool designed to help communicate/ping various of these APIs.

+Today, Arcas offers access to metadata of articles from the following publishers:

+- IEEE
+- PLOS
+- Nature
+- Springer
+- arXiv

+In this documentation you will find a list tutorials that cover the basic usage of the library.

+Note some publishers might require you to register and generate an application `key`.
+Today the following publishers require you to register your application:

+- IEEE
+- Spinger

+Details on using each API, including guidelines for adding your key to the right place can be found under the Guides.

+Thank you for using the package, do not forget to open issues with requests and pull requests are always welcome.

 Table of Contents
 =================